acarpenter314/Guess-The-Card-Windows/README.md

 ## Author

-Created by Allan โ Windows developer, designer, and creative builder.
+Created by Allan - Windows developer, designer, and creative builder.